White Flowers Names – 31 White Flowers to Add Elegance to Your Garden

 • Growing Zones: Varies depending on the cultivar, typically USDA hardiness zones 4-9

-• Soil Needs: Well-draining, fertile soil with a neutral to slightly acidic pH
+• Soil Needs: Well-draining, fertile soil with a neutral to slightly acidic pH.

 Columbine